gatherdata/gatherdata.github.com/developer/karaf.markdown

 to the server instance.

-If the server is already running as a linux service, first stop it using `sudo /usr/sbin/service karaf-service start`.
+If the server is already running as a linux service, first stop it using `sudo /usr/sbin/service karaf-service stop`.
 Then change to the `/srv/gather/karaf`

 1. `$ sudo ./bin/karaf`